-In 1995, Henk founded Blue Planet Software to manage the Tetris brand, and has kept it in the forefront of casual gaming with continuously improved design.
-Thirty years after its launch, the Tetris game continues to be one of the world’s top-selling games with hundreds of millions of products sold on more than 50 platforms, including more than 425 million paid mobile downloads, and billions of games played online per year.
+In 1995, Henk founded Blue Planet Software (DBA, Tetris) to manage the Tetris brand, and has kept it in the forefront of casual gaming with continuously improved design.
+Today, the Tetris game continues to be one of the world’s top-selling games with hundreds of millions of products sold on more than 50 platforms, including more than half a billion mobile downloads, and billions of games played online per year.
 Rogers has started Blue Startups, one of the first venture accelerators in Hawaii, which helps small teams of budding entrepreneurs incubate into viable businesses, ready for angel and venture capital funding.

 Blue Planet Foundation:

 A heart attack in 2005 gave Henk the opportunity to rethink the rest of his life and reevaluate the purpose of his life’s work.
 Henk is determined to end the use of carbon-based fuel on the planet, starting with fossil fuel use in Hawaii, his adopted home.
 To fulfill his mission, Henk established Blue Planet Foundation, which has become the frontline organization in the fight for indigenous renewable energy in Hawaii.

 Maya Rogers is President and CEO of Tetris, where she leads all worldwide business initiatives of the Tetris brand, one of the leading and most distinctive video game brands and franchises in the world with a history that spans more than 35 years.
 This includes game development, global licensing, marketing, brand management, merchandising, and IP enforcement.

 Prior to heading Tetris, Maya steered cross-culturalization and development efforts for Tetris Online China, Sony Computer Entertainment America and American Honda.